akaramanou/akaramanou.github.io/index.md

   <div class="hero-content">
     <p class="tagline">PhD Researcher</p>
     <p class="intro">Welcome to my academic website.
 Here you can find information about my research, publications, and academic work.</p>
-    I am Areti Karamanou, a PhD Researcher based in Thessaloniki, Greece with 14+ years of experience in research institutes (EKETA/ITI) and companies, as well as in higher education.
-I specialize in Open Government Data, Machine Learning, and Artificial Intelligence in Public Administration.
-I combine technical expertise with a deep understanding of governmental processes and citizen engagement.
+    <p>I am a PhD Researcher based in Thessaloniki, Greece with 14+ years of experience in research institutes (EKETA/ITI) and companies, as well as in higher education.
+I specialize in Open Government Data,
+    Machine Learning, and Artificial Intelligence in Public Administration.
+I combine technical expertise with a deep understanding of governmental processes and citizen engagement.</p>

     <!-- CTA Buttons -->
     <div class="cta-buttons">